linode/docs/docs/security/visualize-server-security-with-the-elk-stack.md

 The ELK Stack will require some tuning before it can be accessed via the Wazuh API.

-1. Enable memory locking in Elasticsearch to mitigate poor performance.
+1. Enable memory locking in ElasticSearch to mitigate poor performance.
 Uncomment or add this line to `/etc/elasticsearch/elasticsearch.yml`:

         bootstrap.memory_lock: true